amspencel/Coding-Projects/README.md

 * The script intelligently navigates through different workflows based on given inputs, ensuring efficient retrieval of the required data.
 * Implemented logic to handle various scenarios and streamline the workflow process for improved efficiency and accuracy

+**Command-Line UI Course Review Application:**

+* Class related group project - Java - IntelliJ - JDBC, SQLite, Three-layered architecture
+* Created a course-review system with a command line UI that allowed students to login in, write and see course reviews for UVA courses.
+* Worked with two other group members, was mainly responsible for the presentation layer (command line UI) and some of the business logic related to the main menu

 **Built Multiple Websites:**